mixailo90/cordova-plugin-camera/CONTRIBUTING.md

 # Contributing to Apache Cordova

 Anyone can contribute to Cordova.
 And we need your contributions.
+Mixaaaaa

 There are multiple ways to contribute: report bugs, improve the docs, and contribute code.